yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/read-replicas.md

 showAsideToc: true
 ---

 You can create a universe that includes both a primary cluster and a [read replica](../../../architecture/docdb-replication/read-replicas) cluster in a hybrid cloud deployment, as well as dynamically add, edit, and remove a read replica cluster.
-In the example presented in this document, you are first going to deploy a universe with primary cluster in Oregon (US-West) and read replica cluster in Northern Virginia (US-East).
+The example presented in this document shows how to deploy a universe with primary cluster in Oregon (US-West) and read replica cluster in Northern Virginia (US-East).

 {{< note title="Note" >}}

-YSQL read replica support is currently in Beta.
+- YSQL read replica support is currently in Beta.
+- Yugabyte Platform does not support read replica configuration for Kubernetes and OpenShift cloud providers.

 {{< /note >}}